ioBroker/ioBroker.javascript/docs/en/javascript.md

 ```

 Some adapters also support responses to the sent messages. (e.g. history, sql, telegram)
-The response is only returned in the callback if the message is sent to a specific instance!
+The response is only returned to the callback if the message is sent to a specific instance!

 Example with response: